aa32555/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 :code:`ydb_file_is_identical()` and :code:`ydb_file_is_identical_t()`
 return YDB_OK if the two :code:`fileid` structures are the same file and YDB_NOTOK otherwise.

+A :code:`PARAMINVALID` error is issued if the input file name or file id parameter is NULL.
+Previously, the process terminated abnormally with a SIG-11 if the file id parameter was NULL and returned YDB_OK if the file name parameter was NULL.

 .. _ydb_file_name_to_id():
 .. _ydb_file_name_to_id_t():